eth-protocol-fellows/cohort-three/projects/p2p-protocol-tests-hive.md

 - 1st month: I'll be going deeper on the [devp2p specs](https://github.com/ethereum/devp2p) to better understand the bits and bytes of the devp2p protocol.
 - 2nd month: Run the current tests and understand how the current tests are done.
 - 3rd and 4th month: Start implementing the new p2p tests.
+First I'll focus on improving the current discv4 tests.

 ## Possible challenges